Recover files from Windows hard disk using Puppy Linux

 CDBurnerXP is like your mom and wants to be sure you want to erase the disc.
 If you want to turn the "mom" off, check the Never ask again box.
 Click Yes.

 After erase is complete, CDBurnerXP will tell you about this.
 Check the Never tell again box, if you don't want the program to be like your mom anymore.
 Click OK.

 The disc burning will start.
 It will take several minutes until the burning is complete.
 CDBurnerXP will notify you with "Writing process is successfully completed" message.
 Click OK.

 Click Close to exit CDBurnerXP.

 In Windows 7, Windows Disc Image Burner will start.
-In Windows 8, open Downloads folder, right-click the downloaded .iso file and select Burn disc image from the menu.
+In Windows 8 and 8.1, open Downloads folder, right-click the downloaded .iso file and select Burn disc image from the menu.

 Insert a blank CD-R or CD-RW now.

 Tick the Verify disc after burning check box and then click Burn.